sdv-dev/CTGAN/README.md

 ## CTGAN Server CLI

-A package to easily depoly **CTGAN** onto a remote server.
+A package to easily deploy **CTGAN** onto a remote server.
 This package is developed by @oregonpillow.

 More details can be found in the corresponding repository: https://github.com/oregonpillow/ctgan-server-cli